Youssouf Fofana (footballer, born 1999): International career

 Fofana was a youth international for France from under-19 to under-21 level.

 On 15 September 2022, Fofana received his first call-up to the France national team for two UEFA Nations League matches against Austria and Denmark.
 In November, he was called up for the 2022 FIFA World Cup in Qatar by Didier Deschamps.
 At the tournament, he played in six of France's seven matches, starting the ones against Tunisia in the group stage (1–0 loss) and Morocco in the semi-finals (2–0 win).
 In the final against Argentina on 18 December, Fofana came on as a 96th-minute substitute in extra time for Adrien Rabiot.
 The game ended with a score of 3–3, and Argentina came out victorious on penalties.

 On 18 November 2023, Fofana scored his first goal with France, the seventh goal of a 14–0 win over Gibraltar in UEFA Euro 2024 qualifying.
 In the following match against Greece, he scored in a goal from twenty-five metres out in a 2–2 draw.

 Style of play

-Fofana usually plays as a box-to-box midfielder, tasked primarily with defensive duties.
-His main qualities are his physical strength, stamina, and the ability to press opponents to win back possession of the ball.